-Request a Speaker to Present at Your Next Event
+Request a Speaker to Present about Climate Action at Your Next Event

-You may request a speaker attend your next meeting or event who will share more information about climate impacts in Charleston, the new Climate Action Plan, and how you can help be part of a community-wide solution!
+You may request a speaker attend your next meeting or event who will share more information about climate impacts in Charleston, the new Climate Action Plan and what the City is doing, and some tips for how you can help be part of a community-wide solution!

-All ambassadors have been trained and certified and are eager to present at events throughout fall 2021- winter 2022.
+All ambassadors have been trained and certified by the City.
+They are eager to present at your next event!

 David Quick (he/him)